5 Reasons To Own a Water Distiller

 Is it better to drink distilled water or spring water?

 Additionally, there is virtually no source of natural water left on Earth that has not been, to some extent, contaminated by pesticides, plastics, or industrial waste.
-Even rain water picks up various toxins from air pollution before it hits the ground.
+Even rainwater picks up various toxins from air pollution before it hits the ground.

 So, while spring water is most likely far better than tap water, it still contains components that I believe we should be avoiding as much as possible.